 Before we left the Standard Deluxe that morning, Justin bought his first article of baby clothing from the gift store.
 We smoked a joint and crossed the street to eat from a gourmet buffet complete with grits, collard greens, fried chicken, sausage patties, bacon, and fresh salad.
 We took our time with breakfast before we piled into the van and drove on through the sprinkling rain.
 Houses and forests soared by on each side of us as we made our way toward Mobile, Alabama.

-“Stay healthy,” Igoe said.
-She handed me some vitamins over the seat.
+“Stay healthy,” Igoe said, handing me vitamins over the seat.

 As we drove deeper into Alabama, the rain picked up again, sending the wipers rolling as quick as they could manage.
 A half empty case of Budweiser jingled at my feet while the album 21, a Million by Bon Iver played.
 Van the Good was behind the wheel and full stereo control went along with the chore of driving.

 It was three and a half hours until we hit the dry streets of Mobile.
 The rain stopped an hour before we got there, though the clouds still hung low and grey.
 We loaded into the hotel and came right back out to the van, giving Pete a wave as he pulled up next to us.

 “There’s not enough weed for a joint,” Igoe said.
 She pulled out the one-hitter.

 “We’ll have to get some tonight,” Justin said before flicking the lighter once his turn came around.
 “I wonder,” he said, passing the one-hitter back.
 “If we posted on Instagram that we need weed, do you think Jah would provide for us?”

 “Let’s put it out there and see what happens,” Van said.